openstack-archive/sahara/doc/source/overview.rst

 start a Cluster.
 To get access to VMs after a Cluster has started, the user should specify a keypair.

 Sahara provides several constraints on cluster framework topology.
-JobTracker and NameNode processes could be run either on a single VM or two separate VMs.
-Also a cluster could contain worker nodes of different types.
-Worker nodes could run both TaskTracker and DataNode, or either of these processes alone.
-Sahara allows a user to create a cluster with any combination of these options, but it will not allow the creation of a non-working topology (for
-example: a set of workers with DataNodes, but without a NameNode).
+You can see all constraints in the documentation for the appropriate plugin.

 Each Cluster belongs to an Identity service project determined by the user.
 Users have access only to objects located in projects they have access to.